hassen05/NL2GraphQL/README.md

 The direct `/graphql/query` proxy is disabled by default.
 Set `DIRECT_GRAPHQL_QUERY_ENABLED=true` only for trusted/debug deployments; enabled requests are still validated against the active schema and reject mutations, subscriptions, fragments, shorthand selection sets, variables, and introspection fields before execution.

 ## MCP Runtime
-Zephyr can also run as a local stdio MCP server for agent clients.
+NL2GraphQL can also run as a local stdio MCP server for agent clients.
 MCP is off by default, so the normal web server behavior is unchanged.

 Web only: